hbprosper/BariML/README.md

 datasets/prepare_mnist_data.ipynb     | Create files mnist\_train.pkl and mnist\_test.pkl |
 roofit/roofit_example.ipynb           | Use RooFit (needs ROOT from CERN) to fit cosmological models to Type 1a supernova data |
-sklearn/scikit-learn_exercise_0.ipynb | Fit a purely empirical model (a neural network) to Type 1a supernova data | sklearn/scikit-learn_exercise_1.ipynb | Regression (wine quality estimation) using a neural network model |
+sklearn/scikit-learn_exercise_0.ipynb | Fit a purely empirical model (a neural network) to Type 1a supernova data | sklearn/scikit-learn_exercise_1.ipynb | Regression (wine quality estimation) using a neural network |
-sklearn/scikit-learn_exercise_2.ipynb | Classification of MNIST data using a deep neural network model |
+sklearn/scikit-learn_exercise_2.ipynb | Classification of MNIST data using a deep neural network |
-pytorch/pytorch_exercise_1.ipynb      | Classification of MNIST data using a shallow neural network model |
+pytorch/pytorch_exercise_1.ipynb      | Classification of MNIST data using a shallow neural network |
-pytorch/pytorch_exercise_2.ipynb      | Classification of MNIST data using a convolution neural network model  |
+pytorch/pytorch_exercise_2.ipynb      | Classification of MNIST data using a convolution neural network |
+pytorch/pytorch_exercise_3.ipynb      | Clustering of MNIST data using an autoencoder  |